EmiyaSyahriel/forcemax/README.md

 ## Usage
 > [!CAUTION]
-> This program might trigger some anti-cheat and some will actually ban your game account since this program is
+> This program might trigger some anti-cheat and some will actually ban your game account since this program will
-> program modifies part of the game state (in the Windows' surface actually, not that deep, but some anti-cheat does not
+> modify part of the game state (in the Windows' surface actually, not that deep, but some anti-cheat does not
 > tolerate this behaviour).
 I won't take any responsibility if you got your account banned, take the risk on your own.

 - `-h, --help`<br/>